bdnguyen10231/RiseLabKneeExo/README.md

 The Low-Level Controller uses a PID control structure.
 The derivativation for the discretization is performed by [Scilab](https://www.scilab.org/discrete-time-pid-controller-implementation).
 The low pass filter is tuned by collecting data and using a matlab code to see how the roll-off frequency affects the output.
 The code is included inside the "simulation" folder.

+To tune the PID controller, use the GUI.

+(Pictures will be included)

 ## Other Software (ODrive)

 Using the odrive independently of the GUI and microcontroller is crucial at times, especially for debugging.
 You can find all this information on the odrive [documentation](https://docs.odriverobotics.com/) but I will go through an example with on how to run the odrive for basic torque control.